 - Frictions are tight and compact with no undesired twists.

 - Move the leg around, does the tie stay in place?

 - Pull the tie in different directions; how does it hold?

 - How is the blood circulation?
 Does the foot become numb after some time?

-- What are other starting points you could use?
+- What other starting points could you use?

 - How does each starting point influence the rest of the tie?